Florida's Wildflowers

 Not native, believed to have originated in Asia, now found in warm climates around the world.
 This herbaceous annual grows up to 39 inches tall with its stems simple or branched, often being thin and weak in structure.

 Tasselflower blooms primarily in winter but will also bloom through-out the year in warm climates, flowers are composed of 50-60 disk florets, ray florets are absent.
-Leaves are variable and may be sessile/clasping, violin shaped, or lobed/with a winged petiole and toothed magins.
+Leaves are variable and may be sessile/clasping, violin shaped, or lobed/with a winged petiole and toothed margins.